-- Thread retainer onto the retainer threads of the hose nozzle.
+- 1. Thread retainer onto the retainer threads of the hose nozzle.
 NOTE: In cases where hose nozzle threads having a larger diameter than the retainer, the retainer will need to be assembled from the lug side only. - 2.
 Place washer over nozzle starting from the end with the two lugs and into the chamfer recess in the retainer. - 3.
 Grease O-ring and place it over nozzle starting from the end with the two lugs and against the washer. - 4.
 Insert the nozzle /retainer/washer/O-ring subassembly into the socket in the nozzle section.
-Rotate the subassembly clockwise until it stops with the lugs on the nozzle fully engaged in the anti-rotation recesses in the socket. - If it cannot be rotated, turn the retainer in a direction to allow the nozzle to be inserted further into the socket so the subassembly rotates clockwise against the stops. - 5.
-Hand tighten the retainer to press O-ring against the face of the socket. - 6.
-Place Hose Nozzle Wrench on Retainer so it engages the rounded protrusions, and tighten firmly.
-Apply no more than 190 ft-lbs. of torque. - 7.
-Clean rust or corrosion from cap threads and replace cap gasket if necessary.
+Rotate the subassembly clockwise until it stops with the lugs on the nozzle fully engaged in the anti-rotation recesses in the socket.

+If it cannot be rotated, turn the retainer in a direction to allow the nozzle to be inserted further into the socket so the subassembly rotates clockwise against the stops.

+- 5. Hand tighten the retainer to press O-ring against the face of the socket. - Place the nozzle wrench on the retainer so it engages the rounded protrusions.
+Tighten the retainer to between 100 - 150 ft-lbs. - Clean rust or corrosion from cap threads and replace cap gasket if necessary.
 Apply a light coat of grease to the nozzle threads and install the cap.